SOME FREQUENTLY ASKED QUESTIONS

 It is a common myth that “everyone is doing it”, but the average age for having sex for the first time is 16.
 Many people wait until they’re older.
 Even if you’ve had sex before it doesn’t mean you have to rush into doing it with your current boyfriend.
 Sexual relationships come with risks such as unplanned pregnancy and sexually transmitted diseases and you always have the right to withhold concent.
 If he cares for you he will understand why you want to wait.
 If you are under 16 it’s against the law for you to have sex.
 If your boyfriend is older than 16 he could be charged with rape if you enter into a sexual relationship with him.
 If you’ve been forced by your boyfriend to have sex against your will (or suffered any form of sexual abuse) then this is rape (it doesn’t matter that you are going out with each other) and you need to inform a trusted adult.
 If you want to speak to somebody in confidence contact Rape Crisis on 0808 802 9999.

 Nobody deserves to be abused.
-It is far better to be single than have a partner that hits or verbally abuses you.
 Being in an abusive relationship can lead to long-term problems with your emotional and physical health.
 You have the right to be treated with respect.
 If you are in abusive relationship there is a lot of support available to you.
 Find out more here.

 If you are in an abusive relationship never confront your partner on your own.
 Try speaking to a trusted adult (family member, teacher, youth worker).
 If you would rather speak to someone in confidence we have a list of agencies that can help you here.